rakshixh/FakeAuthentication-API/README.md

 Check the [Contributing Guide](https://github.com/rakshixh/FakeAuthentication-API/blob/main/.github/CONTRIBUTING.md) out. <br>
 Head over to [issue tracker](https://github.com/rakshixh/FakeAuthentication-API/issues) to check more about it. <br>
 We expect all contributors to abide by the terms of our [Code of Conduct](https://github.com/rakshixh/FakeAuthentication-API/blob/main/.github/CODE_OF_CONDUCT.md).

+<h2>🛡️ License</h2>

+This repository is licensed under the MIT license